harogaston/qr-decoder/README.md

 | Q | 11 |
 | H | 10 |

 The third to fifth data bits contain the data mask pattern (000 to 111 bits).
-Masks are not applied to funcion modules (finder patterns, separator, timing patterns and alignment patterns) only to data modules.
+Masks are not applied to function modules (finder patterns, separator, timing patterns and alignment patterns) only to data modules.

 | Mask pattern QR Code | Mask pattern Micro QR Code | Condition |
 | -------------------- | -------------------------- | --------- |